manse/ace.modx/README.md

-# ACE for MODX Revo
+# ACE for MODX Evo

-Add a rich text editor ACE for MODX Revo.
+Add a rich text editor ACE for MODX Evo.

 ## Requirements

- * MODX Revolution 1.0.5 or greater.
+ * MODX Evolution 1.0.5 or greater.

 ## Installation